wickd/dishonorred_2_key_generator/README.md

-# dishonorred_2_key_generator
+# random_key_generator
-Generate fake keys for Dishonorred 2.
+Generate fake keys.
 Test your lucky :D

-Required NodeJS version 6.9.1 or bigget;
+Required NodeJS version 6.9.1 or bigger.
+Download and install it from [Download](https://nodejs.org/dist/v7.2.0/node-v7.2.0-x64.msi);

 Run the file ```get_dishonorred_2.js``` with one number argument which will be used as count keys and test your luck :D.